tomato-data/DataScience-Journey/plotly/README.md

 2. Open the Jupyter notebooks in your preferred environment.
 3. Follow the instructions within each notebook to execute the code and visualize the results.

-## Additional Resources

-- An online course related to this material is available on YouTube.

 Feel free to explore the notebooks and modify the code to suit your learning needs!